 Semen is the fluid that makes up the majority of male ejaculate.
 This type of fluid helps the sperm move toward the egg.

-Testosterone helps stimulate the production of semen, and reduced levels of semen can indicate a reduction in testosterone.
-It can also lead to trouble with fertility.
+Testosterone helps stimulate the production of semen, and reduced semen levels can indicate a reduction in testosterone.
+It can also lead to fertility issues.

-Some evidence suggests that men with low levels of testosterone are likely to experience a lack of focus, irritability, and depression.
+Some evidence suggests that people with low testosterone levels are likely to experience a lack of focus, irritability, and depression.

-However, anyone who experiences one or more of the symptoms listed above should seek medical attention.
+However, anyone who experiences one or more of the above symptoms should seek medical attention.

 To diagnose low testosterone, a doctor will often perform a physical evaluation and review the person’s symptoms.
 The doctor may also request testing to look for additional signs.